Accidental BNL find key building block for 2 COVID-19 vaccines

 The technique also helped to speed development of the Moderna and Pfizer vaccines by providing crucial shortcuts.

 First, the technology enables swift mass production of the vaccines.
-Then, once injected into human arms, the T7 in the vaccine meets up with our natural proteins and causes them to multiply in huge numbers — enough to combat the deadly disease.
+Then, once injected into human arms, the mRNA in the vaccine prompts our own cells to manufacture a "spike" protein, which in turn sends our immune systems into action to fight the COVID-19 virus.

-"Your cell makes the protein for you," Shanklin said, "and then you get the immunity from the protein that you made yourself."
+"Your cell makes the protein for you, and then you get the immunity from the protein that you made yourself," Shanklin said.

 Combined with the ability to quickly alter the vaccine formula to fight COVID-19 variants, "the cumulative effect of those two things is we’ll save millions of lives worldwide," Shanklin said.

-Note: A previous version of this story misstated what then-senior BNL biophysicist F. William Studier was studying when his team discovered the T7 expression system; the role the T7 expression system plays in the coronavirus vaccine; and T7’s effects on E. coli bacteria.